-If you are starting to take black and white images or are just looking at it as the next step in your photography, you’ve probably come across these three terms and wondered, “What is the difference?”
+If you are starting to take black and white images or are just looking at it as the next step in your photography, you’ve probably come across three terms (grayscale vs black and white vs monochrome) and wondered, “What is the difference?”

 The quick answer is, “Not very much.”
 But, let’s take a closer look at the various terms and their differences.

 Once upon a time, there was just “film.”
 It was all black and white; that was the only option.
 Google “old film box” and you’ll see it will simply say “film” on the box without any mention of color or black and white.

 As color photography became more popular, there had to be a way to tell what type of film you were buying.
 The phrase that was coined was, of course, “Black and White” film.